OpenEvalProject/evals/manuscripts/elife-53385/v2/manuscript.md

 To make a prediction, NeuroQuery combines semantic smoothing and linear regression of brain activations.
 To encode a new document or query, the text is expanded, or smoothed, by adding weight to related terms using the semantic similarity matrix.
 The resulting smoothed representation is projected onto the reduced vocabulary of selected keywords, then mapped onto the brain through the linear regression coefficients (Figure 3).
 The rank of this linear model is therefore the size of the restricted vocabulary that was found to be reliably mapped to the brain.
 Compared with other latent factor models, this 2-layer linear model is easily interpretable, as each dimension (both of the input and the latent space) is associated with a term from our vocabulary.
 In addition, NeuroQuery uses an estimate of the voxel-level variance of association (see methodological details in Section 'Mathematical details of the NeuroQuery statistical model'), and reports a map of Z statistics.
 Note that this variance represents an uncertainty around a prediction for a TFIDF representation of the concept of interest, which is treated as a fixed quantity.
 Therefore, the resulting map cannot be thresholded to reject any simple null hypothesis.
 NeuroQuery maps have a different meaning and different uses than standard meta-analysis maps obtained e.g. with ALE.

-## Illustration: using NeuroQuery for post-hoc interpretation
+#### Illustration: using NeuroQuery for post-hoc interpretation

 After running a functional Magnetic Resonance Imaging (fMRI) experiment, it is common to compare the computed contrasts to what is known from the existing literature, and even use prior knowledge to assess whether some activations are not specific to the targeted mental process, but due to experimental artifacts such as the stimulus modality.
 It is also possible to introduce prior knowledge earlier in the study and choose a Region of Interest (ROI) before running the experiment.
 This is usually done based on the expertise of the researcher, which is hard to formalize and reproduce.
 With NeuroQuery, it is easy to capture the domain knowledge and perform these comparisons or ROI selections in a principled way.

 As an example, consider again the contrast from the RSVP language task (Pinho et al., 2018; Humphries et al., 2006) in the Individual Brain Charting (IBC) dataset, shown in Figure 2.
 It is described as ‘Read pseudo-words vs. consonant strings’.
 We obtain a brain map from NeuroQuery by simply transforming the contrast description, without any manual intervention, and compare both maps by overlaying a contour of the NeuroQuery map on the actual IBC group contrast map.
 We can also obtain a meta-analytic map for the whole RSVP language task by analyzing the free-text task description with NeuroQuery (Section 'Example Meta-analysis results for the RSVP language task from the IBC dataset.').

-## NeuroQuery can map new combinations of concepts
+#### NeuroQuery can map new combinations of concepts

 To study the predictions of NeuroQuery, we first demonstrate that it can indeed give good brain maps on combinations of terms that have never been studied together.
 For this, we leave out from our corpus of studies all the publications that simultaneously mention two given terms, we fit a NeuroQuery model on the resulting reduced corpus, and evaluate its predictions on the left out publications, that did actually report these terms together.
 Figure 4 shows an example of such an experiment: excluding publications mentioning simultaneously ‘distance’ and ‘color’.
 The figure compares a simple meta analysis of the combination of these two terms – contrasting the left-out studies with the remaining ones – with the predictions of the model fitted excluding studies that include the term conjunction.
 Qualitatively, the predicted maps comprise all the brain structures visible in the simultaneous studies of ‘distance’ and ‘color’: on the one hand, the intra-parietal sulci, the frontal eye fields, and the anterior cingulate/anterior insula network associated with distance perception, and on the other hand, the additional mid-level visual region around the approximate location of V4 associated with color perception.
 The extrapolation from two terms for which the model has seen studies, ‘distance’ and ‘color’, to their combination, for which the model has no data, is possible thanks to the linear additive model, combining regression maps for ‘distance’ and ‘color’.

 ![Figure 4.](https://cdn.elifesciences.org/articles/53385/elife-53385-fig4-v2.jpg)

-**Figure 4.:** Left The difference in the spatial distribution of findings reported in studies that contains both ‘distance’ and ‘color’ (), and the rest of the studies. – Right Predictions of a NeuroQuery model fitted on the studies that do not contain simultaneously both terms ‘distance’ and ‘color’.n=687
+**Figure 4.:** Left The difference in the spatial distribution of findings reported in studies that contains both ‘distance’ and ‘color’ ($n=687$), and the rest of the studies. – Right Predictions of a NeuroQuery model fitted on the studies that do not contain simultaneously both terms ‘distance’ and ‘color’.

 To assert that the good generalization to unseen pairs of terms is not limited to the above pair, we apply quantitative experiments of prediction quality (introduced later, in Section 'Quantitative evaluation: NeuroQuery is an accurate model of the literature') to 1 000 randomly-chosen pairs.
 We find that measures of how well predictions match the literature decrease only slightly for studies with terms already seen together compared to studies with terms never seen jointly (details in Section 'NeuroQuery performance on unseen pairs of terms').
 Finally, we gauge the quality of the maps with a quantitative experiment mirroring the qualitative evaluation of Figure 4: for each of the 1 000 pairs of terms, we compute the Pearson correlation of the predicted map for the unseen combination of terms with the meta-analytic map obtained on the left-out studies.
 We find a median correlation of 0.85 which shows that the excellent performance observed on Figure 4 is not due to a specific choice of terms.

-## NeuroQuery can map rare or difficult concepts
+#### NeuroQuery can map rare or difficult concepts

 We now we compare the NeuroQuery model to existing automated meta-analysis methods, investigate how it handles terms that are challenging for the current state of the art, and quantitatively evaluate its performance.
 We compare NeuroQuery with NeuroSynth (Yarkoni et al., 2011), the best known automated meta-analytic tool, and with Generalized Correspondence Latent Dirichlet Allocation (GCLDA) (Rubin et al., 2017).
 GCLDA is an important baseline because it is the only multivariate meta-analytic model to date.
 However, it produces maps with a low spatial resolution because it models brain activations as a mixture of Gaussians.
 Moreover, it takes several days to train and a dozen of seconds to produce a map at test time, and is thus unsuitable to build an online and responsive tool like NeuroSynth or NeuroQuery.